 The facilities at The DeSanto Centre for the Deaf is always a work in progress and we keep adding apparatuses as we grow.
 The kids can enjoy playing on a wonderful green lawn and a Volleyball net makes for good fun in the afternoon.

 Each morning as the kids arrive at the DeSanto Centre for the Deaf, they are welcomed with a healthy breakfast.
 This is to ensure they are ready to learn.
-Lunch time is served around 11:15.
+Lunch is served at 13:00.
 The children all interact with each other, conversing and enjoying each other's company while they have a nutritious lunch.
 We then wash up and get ready for the taxi to take us home.